cse110-sp24-group13/cse110-sp24-group13/admin/misc/rules.md

 ## 10. Signatures
 By signing below, each member agrees to uphold this charter.

-Name: [Enter Name] Andrew Lopez, Aaron Thung
+Name: [Enter Name in a copied file, look to canvas/slack for instructions]

-Signature: [Sign Here] Andrew Lopez
+Signature: [Sign Here]